Yes, You Do Need To Ask For What You Need

 “Remember the time when you _____?
 I don’t know if I told you, but I really appreciated it.
 Would you do that for me again?”

-If you’ve tried improving the communication in your relationship on your own but are still struggling to get your needs met, our team of highly trained therapists specialize in helping you identify your needs and communicate them clearly and effectively.
+If you’ve tried improving the communication in your relationship on your own but are still struggling to get your needs met and ask for what you need, our team of highly trained therapists specialize in helping you identify your needs and communicate them clearly and effectively.
 We are here and ready to help you today – all you have to do is ask.

 You may also find our Luxe Couples Retreat to be the perfect fit.
 Click here for more information about how you could spend a week in paradise focusing on your needs, communication, intimacy and other valuable relationship skills.